localstack/docs/content/en/user-guide/aws/route53resolver/index.md

  }
 ```

+Replace the `Ip` and `SubnetId` values with the CIDR blocks and subnet IDs you fetched earlier.

 You can now use the [`CreateResolverEndpoint`](https://docs.aws.amazon.com/Route53/latest/APIReference/API_route53resolver_CreateResolverEndpoint.html) API to create an outbound resolver endpoint.
 Run the following command:

 {{< command >}}